TedisAgolli/tedisagolli.github.io/_posts/2020-06-07-live-bookmarks.md

 ![logo](https://raw.githubusercontent.com/TedisAgolli/live-bookmarks/master/public/images/volcano128.png)

-Live-bookmarks is a simple extension manager with the added goal of forcing you to prioritize.
+Live-bookmarks is a bookmark manager with the added goal of forcing you to prioritize.
 The difference to a normal bookmark manager is that you can only have up to 5 saved bookmarks at any time.
 This helps you stop hoarding links that you will never read.

 ## Get it on Chrome: